Aashutosh0033/JavaScript-Guide/README.md

 ## Functions

 JavaScript function is a block of code which performs a particular task.
-It executed only when it is invoked (call).<br>
+It is executed only when it is invoked (call).<br>
 <br>
 Syntax: <br>
 ```js